 How to Sell 50 Units in One Day on Amazon and Make Losses

-Paradoxical as it may seem, this is a real example when in 1 day 50 product units were sold, but profit is kept negative.
+Paradoxical as it may seem, this is a real example when in 1 day 50 product units on Amazon were sold, but profit is kept negative.
 The reason is the Amazon Storage fees.
 They are withdrawn once a month and most sellers neglect them when calculating their profit.
 Storage fees are a good example of difficult to calculate Amazon fees, let’s examine them closely.

 Sellers who work in the FBA (Fulfillment By Amazon) program must pay storage fees for products stored in Amazon’s warehouses.
 The current prices for US-based warehouses vary by time of the year and product size (standard or oversize products):

 - January-September: $0.69 per cubic foot standard size and $0.48 for oversize products.

 - October-December: $2.40 per cubic foot standard size and $1.20 for oversize products.

 Additionally, there are huge long-term storage fees that are applied to items stored longer than 6 or 12 months as of the Inventory Cleanup date ($11.25 and $22.50 per cubic foot respectively).
 September 15, 2018, these fees were changed from a semi-annual basis to a monthly basis.

 The fees are calculated based on the combined volume of the products and sellers stocks in an Amazon FBA warehouse.
 This volume, however, changes dynamically since products are shipped out every day.
 This makes calculating exact storage fees quite hard.

 There are services that give users the actual real-time information.
 For example, SellerBoard takes numbers, which were charged by Amazon, rather than calculating them based on the volume of the products stored.
 They are automatically included in profit calculation, along with the number of other types of fees charged by Amazon.